Methylotroph: Ribulose bisphosphate (RuBP) cycle

 Unlike the other assimilatory pathways, bacteria using the RuBP pathway derive all of their organic carbon from CO2 assimilation.
 This pathway was first elucidated in photosynthetic autotrophs and is better known as the Calvin Cycle.
 Shortly thereafter, methylotrophic bacteria who could grow on reduced C1 compounds were found using this pathway.

 First, 3 molecules of ribulose 5-phosphate are phosphorylated to ribulose 1,5-bisphosphate (RuBP).
 The enzyme ribulose bisphosphate carboxylase (RuBisCO) carboxylates these RuBP molecules which produces 6 molecules of 3-phosphoglycerate (PGA).
 The enzyme phosphoglycerate kinase phosphorylates PGA into 1,3-diphosphoglycerate (DPGA).
 Reduction of 6 DPGA by the enzyme glyceraldehyde phosphate dehydrogenase generates 6 molecules of the C3 compound glyceraldehyde-3-phosphate (GAP).
 One GAP molecule is diverted towards biomass while the other 5 molecules regenerate the 3 molecules of ribulose 5-phosphate.

 Ribulose monophosphate (RuMP) cycle

 A new pathway was suspected when RuBisCO was not found in the methanotroph Methylmonas methanica.
-Through radio-labelling experiments, it was shown that M. methanica used the Ribulose monophate (RuMP) pathway.
+Through radio-labelling experiments, it was shown that M. methanica used the ribulose monophosphate (RuMP) pathway.
 This has led researchers to propose that the RuMP cycle may have preceded the RuBP cycle.

 Like the RuBP cycle, this cycle begins with 3 molecules of ribulose-5-phosphate.
 However, instead of phosphorylating ribulose-5-phosphate, 3 molecules of formaldehyde form a C-C bond through an aldol condensation, producing 3 C6 molecules of 3-hexulose 6-phosphate (hexulose phosphate).
 One of these molecules of hexulose phosphate is converted into GAP and either pyruvate or dihydroxyacetone phosphate (DHAP).
 The pyruvate or DHAP is used towards biomass while the other 2 hexulose phosphate molecules and the molecule of GAP are used to regenerate the 3 molecules of ribulose-5-phosphate.